Artyom Shneyerov

-Has also done early work on the measurement of income inequality.
+Shneyerov also did early work on the measurement of income inequality.
 In "Path Independent Inequality Measures", he and James Foster introduced inequality measures that are decomposable into within and between group components.
 These measures have been recently applied more broadly than income inequality, e.g. to selection into and across lending contracts in Thailand.

+Shneyerov died of a heart attack in October 2017.